 After having stopping playing, the underlying problems in Fredrika’s gaming—need for perfect performance, total control, and emotional distress in the face of failure—also manifested in everyday life.
 Just like in gaming, she now wanted to fully control and reach maximal performance in her new non-gaming efforts.
 Overall, she perceives the situation symptomatic of her own self-development in-process, but also of the pressures set by the society where she lives.

-I cannot blame anyone else [but myself] but it’s also that this is exactly what the society values: accomplishing numerous things… Now I have my school, two part-time jobs, and [volunteer] work on the side.
-Of course it’s too many things to have, but then again, I cannot trust that things I have will be accomplished and perfect… I struggle to enjoy any single moment because my brains are always on the future to-do list.
+I cannot blame anyone [but myself] but it’s also that this is exactly what the society values: accomplishing numerous things… Now I have school, two part-time jobs, and [volunteer] work on the side.
+Of course it’s too many things to have, but then again, I cannot trust that things I have will be accomplished and perfect… I struggle to enjoy any single moment because my brains are always on the to-do list.

 Being now detached from what was meaningful to her in online roleplaying games, she has reconstructed her daily life into a roleplaying game of its own.
 Although she was confident that this change is toward a right direction, it also put her in the middle of two identities where the “new Fredrika” clashed with the gaming “old Fredrika.”
 Because so much of her experiences, knowledge, and social life took place in gaming, it was difficult to move toward new project lists and abandon those of gaming completely.